appleboy/gin-jwt/_example/token_generator/README.md

 # Token Generator Example

-This example demonstrates how to use the new `GenerateTokenPair` functionality to create JWT tokens directly without using HTTP middleware handlers.
+This example demonstrates how to use the `TokenGenerator` functionality to create JWT tokens directly without using HTTP middleware handlers.

 ## Features